phortuin/markdown-content-blocks/readme.md

 ## Notes

-- Doesn’t embed `.csv` files as tables
+- Doesn’t embed `.csv` content blocks as tables
 - Doesn’t syntax highlight everything mentioned in [iA’s spec](https://github.com/iainc/Markdown-Content-Blocks/blob/develop/Languages.json) (instead, it does most of what [Prism.js](https://prismjs.com/#languages-list) supports)
 - Replaces anything resembling an image URL with an image block `![]()` and optionally empty title.
 No `alt` text is supported as of now; the iA Writer 'spec' is lacking in this regard.
 Therefore no source file is needed for an image block, as it is regarded to contain a live image URL.
 - Ignores titles for code blocks, as there is no Markdown syntax for titles/captions for (fenced) code blocks.
-Same goes for text files (`.md` and `.txt`).
+Same goes for text blocks (`.md` and `.txt`).

 ## License
 [MIT](license) © [Anne Fortuin](https://phortuin.nl/)